 - MBA Students use an alternate form of prioritized registration called "bidding".
 See the MBA website for the schedule and instructions.
 MBA students may only bid for courses offered in the McDonough School of Business

 - Graduate SCS students begin the registration process using real-time registration (rather than pre-registration).
 SCS students may register only for courses offered by the School of Continuing Studies.
 Registration for non-SCS courses can be accommodated with special permission of the dean beginning during pre-registration completion.

 - Pre-registration results will be available on the day before the last day of the semester.

-- Student who have been accepted in the number of courses they have selected have finished the course registration process (unless they wish to make changes).
+- Students who have been accepted in the number of courses they have selected have finished the course registration process (unless they wish to make changes).

-- Student who are accepted into fewer than the number of courses they have selected should add up to a full schedule during pre-registration completion.
+- Students who are accepted into fewer than the number of courses they have selected should add up to a full schedule during pre-registration completion.
 See instructions and important dates.